Treinta y Tres Department: Geography

 The terrain of Treinta y Tres is practically flat, with the west having the highest attitude and the east being flat.
 Cuchillas ("blades") are small undulating hills that dominate the western portion of the department.

 Treinta y Tres is home to the first national protected area in Uruguay, the Quebrada de los Cuervos.

 Treinta y Tres does contain a large number of rivers, streams, and lagoons.
 The most prominent river is the Cebollatí River, which has the Olimar River as a tributary.
 The importance of these rivers in both agricultural use as well as drinking water gives rise to the name of the inhabitants of the department, "Olimareños".
 Another important river is the Tacuarí River.

 Costas del Tacuarí

 Costas del Tacuarí (in English Banks of Tacuarí) is a locality in the department.
-Its limits are the river Río Tacuarí to the north, lake Laguna Merín to the east, the stream Arroyo Zapata to the south and national road Ruta 18 to the west.
+Its limits are Río Tacuarí to the north, Laguna Merín to the east, Arroyo Zapata to the south and Ruta 18 to the west.
 It is one of the main rice producing areas of Uruguay.
 The main town of the area is Estación Rincón.